Main Content Section

 English & Humanities

-The MDCC English and Humanities Division offers courses in Freshman Composition (Comp.
+Courses are available in Freshman Composition (Comp.
 I and II), American Literature, British Literature, World Literature, Film as Literature, and Creative Writing.
 Most majors require Comp.
 I, Comp.
 II, and at least one literature class; other classes that are not in the student’s core can be taken as electives.
-The English and Humanities Division also offers two Philosophy and Bible courses: Old Testament Survey and New Testament Survey.
+Three Philosophy and Bible courses are also offered: Old Testament Survey, New Testament Survey and Jesus and the Gospels.
 These electives are available to all students.

 What can I do with an English degree?